Flaherty & Crumrine Dynamic Preferred and Income Fund Inc. Plans Monthly Dividend of $0.10 (NYSE:DFP)

-Flaherty & Crumrine Dynamic Preferred and Income Fund Inc. (NYSE:DFP – Get Free Report) declared a monthly dividend on Tuesday, December 12th, Wall Street Journal reports.
-Stockholders of record on Wednesday, January 24th will be paid a dividend of 0.104 per share on Wednesday, January 31st.
-This represents a $1.25 annualized dividend and a dividend yield of 7.00%.
+Flaherty & Crumrine Dynamic Preferred and Income Fund Inc. (NYSE:DFP – Get Free Report) announced a monthly dividend on Wednesday, December 13th, Wall Street Journal reports.
+Shareholders of record on Wednesday, January 24th will be given a dividend of 0.104 per share on Wednesday, January 31st.
+This represents a $1.25 annualized dividend and a yield of 7.00%.
 The ex-dividend date of this dividend is Tuesday, January 23rd.

 About Flaherty & Crumrine Dynamic Preferred and Income Fund